SKOKIE CONSOLIDATED DRAINAGE DISTRICT

 Mitigating Flood Damage

-• Cooperating with local communities and agencies on flood mitigation projects that affect flows in the Skokie River or Middle Fork
+- Cooperating with local communities and agencies on flood mitigation projects which outflow into the East Fork ( Skokie River) and Middle Fork stormwater channels